covjson/cookbook/first-domain.md

 2. Next, we need to know the type of coordinates with which the grid cells are described.
 In this case, it is longitude and latitude in degrees.
-The global identifier for this coordinate reference system is http://www.opengis.net/def/crs/OGC/1.3/CRS84.
+The global identifier for this coordinate reference system (CRS) is http://www.opengis.net/def/crs/OGC/1.3/CRS84.
 The axis order in that system is longitude-latitude.

 3. The grid should consist of same-size cells, which makes it a so-called regular grid.